Should I Homeschool?

 What Are Your Reasons?

 There are many reasons for homeschooling.
 Think about and evaluate YOUR reasons.
 Are you homeschooling because you are hoping to give your child and family an incredible experience?
 Are you attempting to provide a solution to a temporary problem?
 Make sure you know your reasons and make sure those reasons are valid.
 I’ve seen parents turn their kids’ educational lives upside down because of a simple miscommunication with their child’s teacher.
 Homeschooling can be an extremely positive experience, but it can be negative if done for the wrong reasons.
+Here are 50 reasons (good and bad) that real people choose homeschooling.

 Do You Have the Time?